 Having formatted hundreds of book for my author clients over the years, I know the kind of challenges that usually crop up, and thankfully through my experience I’ve learned how to fix them.
 At times it can be tricky, that’s why I’ve prepared these formatting tips for Kindle book success, so you can spend your self-publishing time more efficiently.

-Invest time and effort into formatting your Kindle book (or call in a professional book interior designer – such as me) and your readers will enjoy your book so much more.
-You’ll be rewarded with regular royalties filtering into your bank account and your readers will be first in the queue for your future books, too.
+Invest time and effort into formatting your Kindle book (or call in a professional book interior designer – such as me) and you’ll be rewarded with regular royalties as well as having readers lined up for your future books, too.

 My Kindle formatting services are just £99 – regardless of word count.

-If you’d like to book your manuscript in with me (turnaround is usually 36-48 hours) then feel free to get in touch.
+If you’d like to book your manuscript in with me then feel free to get in touch.

 Self-publishing Services for UK Independent Authors